shyre2h/MentraOS-React-Example-App/README.md

 1. **Hot Reload**: The frontend supports hot module replacement for instant updates
 2. **Backend Changes**: Backend changes require a restart (or use `bun --watch`)
-3. **Testing Auth**: Test through the AugmentOS manager app for proper authentication
+3. **Testing Auth**: Test through the MentraOS manager app for proper authentication

 ## Production Deployment